 - Non-invasive or diagnostic testing

-Our vascular surgeons use tools that can lower your exposure to radiation.
+Our cardiovascular surgeons use tools that can lower your exposure to radiation.
 Though vascular surgeries commonly require the use of X-rays to see veins and arteries, our doctors use specialized Ocelot catheters.
 These thin catheters have tiny lighted cameras on the end, reducing the need for X-rays.
 Ocelot catheters also allow our physicians to use a small drill to remove dangerous large blockages called chronic total occlusions.
 By using these advanced tools, we help more patients achieve greater outcomes with fewer risks compared to traditional surgery.

 During vascular surgery, our surgeons repair your blood vessels to restore blood flow.
 Depending on your condition, the vessels may be cleared of plaque build-up, widened to allow more blood flow, held open by a stent, closed off from blood flow or even removed.
 The ultimate goal with each surgery is to promote healthy blood flow using the most minimally invasive procedure possible.